hzeller/pixelpusher-server/README.md

 Some network switches (and the original PixelPusher hardware) don't like large packets so the default is a conservative 1460 here.

-But since we have a lot of pixels, using the highest number possible is desirable so ideally we can transmit a full frame-buffer with one packet (use something like 65507 here).
+But if we have a lot of pixels, using the highest number possible is desirable so ideally we can transmit a full frame-buffer with one packet (use something like 65507 here).
 This works well when sending data from an application on your regular computer e.g. using [processing](http://processing.org/).

-Even if the network supports it, sometimes sending devices limit the packet size (e.g. iOS, 8192 seems to be the limit of packets to send; important if you use LED labs softare) so in that case, we have to use 8192 as `udp_packet_size`.
+Even if the network supports it, sometimes sending devices limit the packet size (e.g. iOS, 8192 Bytes seems to be the limit of packets to send; important if you use LED labs softare) so in that case, we have to use 8192 as `udp_packet_size`.